 Go from classic bean burrito to the Taco Bell Burrito Supreme.

-Layer seasoned ground beef mixed with tomato paste (or red sauce), refried beans, sou cream, diced tomatoes, lettuce, and cheddar cheese all tucked into your tortilla.
+Layer seasoned ground beef mixed with tomato paste (or red sauce), refried beans, sour cream, diced tomatoes, lettuce, and cheddar cheese (or try Mexican blend cheese) all tucked into your tortilla.

 Make it Taco Bell’s 7-Layer Burrito by combining refried beans, guacamole, shredded lettuce, Mexican rice, pepper jack cheese, and diced tomatoes.